-One of our community invested projects, The Social Impact Cafe is a new approach to food and literacy that is needed in light of the poor nutritional health status of Philadelphians and beyond living in poverty with food insecurities.
+At The Social Impact Cafe PHL, one of our community-invested projects, The S.H.I.N.E ProgramMe is a new approach to food and literacy that is needed in light of the poor nutritional health status of Philadelphians and beyond living in poverty with food insecurities.
 We embrace food-related habits, environments, and norms through reading food-related literature whether a restaurant review, recipes from cookbooks, as well as nutritional labels.

 We believe these youth serve as role models that possess an understanding of food and its uses, the concept of “food literacy” or being food literate is being explored as a new approach to food that has the potential to facilitate healthy food relationships.
 Through partnering with local restaurants and eateries to serve as hosts; we intend to translate food literacy and well-being knowledge and skills through familial, cultural, educational, and private businesses.